Log out?

 Creating a New Route

-Start by changing to the Connection tab and providing our previously copied values.
+Start by selecting the Connection tab and entering our previously copied values in the User name, JDBC driver and JDBC URL fields.

 This will open the XML Editor.
 Here we can write out the body of our SQLXML.